karinamzalez/temporal-pokemon/README.md

        * Although I did start trying to debounce my request, I would have liked to get that working.
        * look into why API requests never returned empty array of pokemon as documentation suggested.
 (Empty Results returned 404 error)
        * refactor handling of nextPage
+       * resolve eslint errors
+       * remove styled-components.
+Although, MaterialUI gives you the option between styled components and emotions upon installation, it still requires emotions as a dependency for certain components (like the text input).
+So I would solely choose emotions to remove unnecessary libraries. (performance consideration)
 ## Takeaways
-   * The last time I created a project in NextJS was in 2022-- it never ceases to astound me how rapidly the landscape of tech evolves!
+   * The last time I created a project in NextJS and React was in 2022-- it never ceases to astound me how rapidly the landscape of tech evolves!
 It felt brand new and I was honestly super excited to learn about and use its new features.
 I have no doubt that I'll feel the same about Svelte :)
 Thank you so much for your consideration!